GonzaloArielRossi/natours-app/README.md

 <hr>

-This project is a fully featured REST API created with Node, Express, MongoDB and Mongoose.
+This project consists of a fully featured REST API created with Node, Express, MongoDB and Mongoose.
 It also has a front-end developed with PUG.

 <hr>